klosedan/orange_disease/README.md

 ## Environment

 The recommended way is to start this workspace in a vscode devcontainer.
+The intial build of the container takes up a few minutes.

 ## Procedure